CWood-sdf/46F-Docs/docs/Path/index.md

 ---
 # Path
 A class that generates bezier curve paths with target speeds and angles for the robot to follow.

+## Usage
+This class generates paths for the robot to follow.
+It also makes quasi-motion profiling speed limiting based on the curvature of the path and a constant.
+This speed limiting slows the robot down in areas of high curvature.
+It also gives the robot an accelleration and decelleration.